 This course will provide students with in depth coverage to various topics in Bioethics.
 The course will guide students through a wide range of Bioethical issues which may include topics such as abortion, euthanasia, stem cell research, cloning, scarce medical resources, and universal healthcare.

-Prerequisite: PH205, 60 earned credit hours, or permission of instructor
+Prerequisite: PH205, or permission of instructor

 PHYSICS

 PHY099 Preparatory Physics (3)